awslabs/Agent-EvalKit/templates/commands/tasks.md

     2. Analyze implementation plan for technical components and phases
     3. Break down each phase into specific, actionable tasks
     4. Define task dependencies, priorities, and acceptance criteria
-    5. Estimate effort and identify required skills for each task
-    6. Create task sequences that enable parallel work where possible
-    7. Generate comprehensive task list with clear ownership and timelines
+    5. Generate comprehensive task list for AI assistant implementation

 5. **Task Generation Process**:

    a. **Phase Analysis**: For each implementation phase identified in the plan:
       - Extract major deliverables and milestones
       - Identify technical components and dependencies
-      - Determine required skills and expertise areas
-      - Assess complexity and effort requirements
+      - Assess implementation complexity and requirements

    b. **Task Breakdown Structure**: Create hierarchical task breakdown: